mobeets/mASD/README.md

 ### Hyperparameters

 The ASD prior requires setting three or so hyperparameters determining the shrinkage, noise variance (Gaussian likelihood only), and smoothing (e.g., in space and/or in time).
 The best hyperparameters in logistic regression are chosen by gridding the hyperparameter search space and then picking the hyperparameter that minimizes the prediction error on test data.
-For linear regression, we can choose the hyperparameters that maximize the log-evidence (the log-posterior with the weights marginalized out.)
+For linear regression, we can use evidence optimization to choose the hyperparameters that maximize the log-evidence (the log-posterior with the weights marginalized out).

 ## Usage